sandiegojs/vanilla-browser-docs/docs/dom.md

 var inputName = document.querySelector('input[name="name"]')
 ```

-This returns us an [`HTMLInputElement`][html-input] which has a `value` property available.
+This sets the variable inputName to an [`HTMLInputElement`][html-input] which has a `value` property available.
 Go ahead and set the value property to see an example of how you can change the DOM.

 ```js
 inputName.value = 'My new value!'